Selecting Your First Carry Pistol

 And this concludes the barebones basics of choosing your first firearm.

 There’s only so much one can teach online, but I hope this has helped.
-For further reading I would recommend everything Massad Ayoob has written.
+For further reading on firearms I would recommend everything Massad Ayoob has written.
 He has many books and blog posts out there.
 For other blogs I would suggest LuckyGunner, Larry Correia, and Business & Bullets.
 I also recommend the YouTube Channels of ActiveSelfProtection, Paul Harrell, and Tactical Rifleman.

 I’m also supporting these charities: